Sir John Fowler, 1st Baronet: Other activities and professional recognition

 Fowler stood unsuccessfully for parliament as a Conservative candidate in 1880 and 1885.
 His standing within the engineering profession was very high, to the extent that he was elected president of the Institution of Civil Engineers for the period 1866–67, its youngest president.
 Through his position in the Institution and through his own practice, he led the development of training for engineers.

 In 1865/67, he purchased the adjacent estates of Braemore and Inverbroom, near Ullapool in Ross-shire, Scotland, comprising 44,000 acres and becoming one of the premier Deer Forests (sporting estates) of the Highlands.
 He built the substantial Braemore House (since demolished), where he entertained at the highest levels of politics and society.
 He developed a hydro-electric scheme, fed from the artificial Home Loch, planted extensive woodlands on the steep valley sides, and created 12 km of recreational walks through them, including suspension footbridges over the Corrieshalloch and Strone Gorges (the former now an NTS property).
 He also developed a network of stalkerpaths.
 He was appointed a Justice of the Peace and a Deputy Lieutenant of the county.
 Lady Fowler here became a noted botanist.

 He listed his recreations in Who's Who as yachting and deerstalking and was a member of the Carlton Club, St Stephen's Club, the Conservative Club and the Royal Yacht Squadron.
 He was also President of the Egyptian Exploration Fund.
 In 1885 he was made a Knight Commander of the Order of Saint Michael and Saint George as thanks from the government for allowing the use of maps of the Upper Nile valley he had had made when working on the Khedive's projects.
 They were the most accurate survey of the area and were used in the British Relief of Khartoum.

 In 1887 he was elected a Fellow of the Royal Society of Edinburgh.

-Following the successful completion of the Forth Bridge in 1890, Fowler was created a baronet, taking the name of his Scottish estate as his territorial designation.
+Following the successful completion of the Forth Bridge in 1890, Fowler was created Baronet Fowler of Braemor.
 Along with Benjamin Baker, he received an honorary degree of Doctor of Laws from the University of Edinburgh in 1890 for his engineering of the bridge.
 In 1892, the Poncelet Prize was doubled and awarded jointly to Baker and Fowler.

-Fowler died in Bournemouth, Dorset, at the age of 81 and is buried in Brompton Cemetery, London.
-He was succeeded in the baronetcy by his son, Sir John Arthur Fowler, 2nd Baronet (died 25 March 1899).
-The baronetcy became extinct in 1933 on the death of Reverend Sir Montague Fowler, 4th Baronet, the first baronet's third son.
+Fowler died in Bournemouth, Hampshire, at the age of 81 and is buried in Brompton Cemetery, London.
+He was succeeded in the baronetcy by his son John Arthur Fowler, 2nd Baronet (died 25 March 1899).
+The baronetcy became extinct in 1933 on the death of Reverend Montague Fowler, 4th Baronet, the first baronet's third son.